taylorbarstow/grunt-mongoimport/README.md

 Forces mongoimport to halt the import operation at the first error rather than continuing the operation despite errors.

+### collection.db
+Specifies the database in which the collection resides.
+Overrides options.db if both are present.
 ### collection.name
 Specifies the name of the collection for mongoimport to import.
 ### collection.type
 json|csv|tsv Declare the type of export format to import
 ### collection.file
 Specify the location of a file containing the data to import.
 ### collection.fields